 Here’s my information page on Is Iron Supplementation Necessary?

 Baby’s vitamin K stores at birth are very low.
-Vitamin K is needed for proper blood clotting, and a deficiency of this vitamin causes a syndrome called hemorrhagic disease of the newborn.
+Vitamin K is needed for proper blood clotting, and a deficiency of this vitamin causes a syndrome called Vitamin K deficiency bleeding (VKDB).
 Increasing mom’s vitamin K intake increases the amount of vitamin K in her milk.
 The review article “Do breastfed infants need supplemental vitamins?”
 (Greer 2001) recommends:

 Vitamin K1 Prophylaxis from the British Columbia Reproductive Care Program